-Kevin Page is a researcher at the University of Oxford e-Research Centre, UK.
-His work on web architecture and the semantic annotation and distribution of data has, through participation in several UK, EU, and international projects, been applied across a wide variety of domains including sensor networks, music information retrieval, early English texts, clinical healthcare, and remote collaboration for space exploration.
+Dr. Kevin Page is a senior researcher at the University of Oxford e-Research Centre, where he leads a team working on cultural and societal informatics.
+His research on web architecture and the semantic annotation and distribution of data has, through participation in numerous UK, EU, and international projects, been applied across a wide variety of domains including sensor networks, music information retrieval, scholarly texts, clinical healthcare, and remote collaboration for space exploration.

 Read a Q&A with Dr Page.

 Oxford e-Research Centre news items featuring Dr Page:

 - 2017 Digital Libraries for Musicology workshop most successful to date (December 2017)

 - Weigl & Page paper on Music Encoding and Linked Data presented at ISMIR (October 2017)

 Centre staff present work of FAST project at Audio Mostly conference (September 2017)